 Learn where Frank stands on the issues important to the 91st district and compare his stance with that of his opponent, Pat Outman

-Question: Where does Frank Lafata stand on the current budget stand-off in Lansing?
+Question: Where does Frank Lafata stand on the Economy?

 Question: Where does Frank Lafata stand on farming and help for farmers?